-Why Agentic AI became a key agenda item for enterprises in the 2025-2026 period
+Why agentic AI became a key enterprise agenda item in 2025 and 2026

 Anil Yarimca